JF1527: How To Perform An In-Depth Analysis Of Your Apartment Syndication Market Part 1 of 2 | Syndication School with Theo Hicks

 Again, just like that conservative revenue increase, if the market does improve, then you’ve exceeded your projections.
 If it doesn’t and it actually gets worse, you’ve already assumed that in your underwriting and you’ll still be able to meet those return projections to your investors.

-Once you have that five or seven or ten-year budget, however long you’re planning on holding on to the property, then you assume a sale, again, using an exit cap rate that’s higher than the purchase cap rate, and from there you’ll have cashflow for 5, 7, 10 years, plus the proceeds at sale and you’re able to determine the return projections to your investors.
+Once you have that five or seven or ten-year budget, however long you’re planning on holding on to the property, then you assume a sale, again, using an exit cap rate that’s higher than the purchase cap rate, and from there you’ll have cashflow for five, seven, 10 years, plus the proceeds at sale and you’re able to determine the return projections to your investors.
 Based off of those return projections, you can set a purchase price that will meet or exceed what your investors want… So 15% IRR or higher, or 8%, 9% cash-on-cash return.

 What you don’t wanna do is base your purchase price on just the in-place NOI, so how the property is currently operating, because yeah, it will have that NOI starting day one, but in 12-18 months that NOI is gonna be a lot higher, which means you could have paid higher for that property.
 So you’re gonna have a hard time finding a deal that pencils in financially if you are underwriting based on the in-place NOI as opposed to how the property will operate once you’ve taken over.
 So that’s law number one, buy for cashflow, not appreciation, and I went over three things you can practically do when underwriting to make sure you’re sticking to that law.